quantum-engineering-polito/CourseNotes/content/QCM Physics/10_Aharonov-Bohm effect/Aharonov-Bohm effect.md

 \left\{\frac{1}{2m}[\hat{p}-q \vec{A}(\vec{R},t)]^{2}+\cancel{ q\phi(\vec{R},t) }\right\}\psi(\vec{R},t)=-i\hbar\frac{\partial}{\partial t}\,\psi(\vec{R},t) \tag{1}
 $$

-But this time instead of replacing $A$ with the form given by gauge we use a **gauge transformation** that is a modification of the wave functions and potentials in a way that leaves the physical predictions of the theory unchanged
+But this time instead of replacing $\vec{A}$ with the form given by gauge we use a **gauge transformation** that is a modification of the wave functions and potentials in a way that leaves the physical predictions of the theory unchanged

 $$
 \Psi = \Psi' e^{ig} \qquad g(\bar{r}) = \frac{q}{\hbar}\int_{\bar{r}_{0}}^{\bar{r}} A(\bar{r}') \, d\bar{r}'